SAME-SEX MARRIAGE AND THE CONCEPTION OF CHILDREN

 * Obviously a law requiring merely "intent" is a weak law and one that is difficult if not impossible to enforce.
 The value of this law is that it establishes what society thinks is the way things ought to be.
-Just as a marriage vow ("till death do us part") does that even though we know people sometimes get divorced.
-If this law were in effect, it would mean, for example, than when encountering two women on the street wearing identical wedding bands and pushing a baby carriage with a cute baby in it, one would be perfectly in keeping with social etiquette to reveal in one's conversation that one assumed the child's father was part of its family.
+A marriage vow ("till death do us part"), for example, does this even though we know people sometimes get divorced.
+If this law were in effect, it would mean, for example, that when encountering two women on the street wearing identical wedding bands and pushing a baby carriage with a cute baby in it, one would be perfectly in keeping with social etiquette to reveal in one's conversation that one assumed the child's father was part of its family.

 ** "Co-primary" because the biological mother and biological father are the two people who are primarily responsible for the child's conception.